corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 Package: com.r3.corda.ledger.utxo.issuable

-The Issuable API allows you to design states that have an issuer as part of the state, verifying that any issuance of the state has been signed by the issuer, thus restricting who can issue states of this particular type.
+The Issuable API designs states that have an issuer as part of the state, verifying that any issuance of the state has been signed by the issuer, thus restricting who can issue states of this particular type.